PixievoltNo1/svelte-webext-storage-adapter/README.md

 ## Tip: Use with `svelte-writable-derived`

-<i>Full disclosure: I, Pikadude, am the author of `svelte-writable-derived`.
+<i>Full disclosure: I, Pixievolt, am the author of `svelte-writable-derived`.
 If you find this tip helpful, now you have </i>two<i> reasons to <a href="#-support-the-developer">support me!</a></i>

 Chrome's implementation of `chrome.storage` can't safely store anything besides booleans, numbers, strings, and arrays.
-If you need something more complex, you can use the [`svelte-writable-derived`](https://github.com/PikadudeNo1/svelte-writable-derived) package to translate your data to & from its storage-safe form.
+If you need something more complex, you can use the [`svelte-writable-derived`](https://github.com/PixievoltNo1/svelte-writable-derived) package to translate your data to & from its storage-safe form.

 ```javascript
 import webextStorageAdapter from "svelte-webext-storage-adapter";